-G. L. Bertrand et al., "Thermochemical Investigations of the Water-ethanol and Water-methanol Solvent Systems I," Journal of Physical Chemistry, American Chemical Society (ACS), Jan 1966.
+G. L. Bertrand et al., "Thermochemical Investigations of the Water-Ethanol and Water-Methanol Solvent Systems I. Heats of Mixing, Heats of Solution, and Heats of lonization of Water," Journal of Physical Chemistry, vol. 70, no. 3, pp. 699-705, American Chemical Society (ACS), Mar 1966.

 The definitive version is available at http://dx.doi.org/10.1021/j100875a015